February 14, 2026 | Tax Debt | Tax Help

 Getting a Loan When You Have a Tax Warrant in New York

-Often taxpayers take out loans against their real and personal property so they can pay off their tax bills.
+Often, taxpayers take out loans against their real and personal property to pay their tax bills.
 This lets you pay off your tax debt without being forced to sell property or go into credit card debt.
 But how do you get a loan when there is a warrant against you?

 In this case, you need to contact New York State and ask if they will subordinate the loan.
 Generally, as long as you convince the state that the loan is to pay the tax bill, NYS DTF will agree to subordinate the loan to the lender’s loan.
 This just means that the NYS DTF agrees to let the lender’s lien take priority over the NYS tax warrant.